-- 1) The MACsec protected data frames that each transmits have to be able to reach the other(s), without any additional prepended tag (of any type). - 2) The EAPOL frames that each transmits to support MACsec Key Agreement (MKA) and EAP also have to be able to reach the other(s), also without any additional prepended tag and with mutually acceptable destination addresses.
+- 1) The MACsec protected data frames that each SecY transmits have to be able to reach the other(s), without any additional prepended tag (of any type). - 2) The EAPOL frames each SecY transmits to support MACsec Key Agreement (MKA) and EAP2 also have to be able to reach the other(s), also without any additional prepended tag and with mutually acceptable destination addresses.

-It is also vital, when a CA is created, that the network a whole functions as intended and that the secure connectivity created does not prevent non-participants in the CA from receiving and processing frames that they legitimately expect to receive.
-Such frames might, for example, include those for routing and configuration protocols.
-If they did not arrive at their intended destinations, encoded as expected by those destinations, then the network might behave in undesirable and unpredictable ways, and might not be usable (see Annex A).
+It is also vital, when a CA is created, that the network a whole functions as intended and that the secure connectivity created does not prevent non-participants in the CA from receiving and processing frames that they legitimately expect.
+Such frames might, for example, support routing and configuration protocols.
+If they do not arrive at their intended destinations, encoded as expected by those destinations, then the network might behave in undesirable unpredictable ways, and might not be usable (see Annex A).
 A sound approach is to aim at securing only existing connectivity (rather than using MACsec to create additional connectivity) while explicitly planning for the continued unsecured use of other desirable connectivity (see Annex B).

-To guard against the accidental creation of CAs that exclude the intended recipients of frames, group addresses that have an intentionally limited scope (or reach) are used as the destination address of EAPOL frames.
-If, for example, the 'PAE group address' is used the CA will not extend through Customer or Provider Bridges.
+To guard against the accidental creation of CAs that exclude intended recipients, group addresses with an intentionally limited scope (or reach) are used as the destination address of EAPOL frames.
+If, for example, the 'PAE group address' is used the CA will not extend through Customer or Provider Bridges4.
 These bridges filter that address, and others that a PAE might use that are identified as Reserved Addresses in IEEE Std 802.1Q.
 This filtering also reduces each PAE's exposure to attacks launched from other parts of the bridged network, requiring an attacker to gain access to a LAN whose path to the target PAE is not filtered.